OpenBSD/arm64 is a port of OpenBSD to various 64-bit ARM based systems.

 The install media includes firmware required to boot the Pine 64/64+ and Raspberry Pi 3.

 The Raspberry Pi 3 requires closed but redistributable files on the system disk to load into the VC4 GPU which starts the ARM cores.
 By default the boot ROM will only try to load these files off an SD card.
-These files are present in the install media but there is no driver for SD/MMC yet so a USB disk drive and manual steps are required.
 To load the firmware off the SD card and have the root disk on USB after installing OpenBSD reboot and interrupt U-Boot before the timeout expires and instruct U-Boot to prefer USB over the SD card:

 Hit any key to stop autoboot: 0 U-Boot> setenv boot_targets usb0 mmc0 pxe dhcp U-Boot> saveenv U-Boot> boot

 The Raspberry Pi 4 is only supported when using EDK2-based UEFI firmware.
 By default the boot ROM will only try to load the firmware off an SD card.
-As with the Raspberry Pi 3, there is no SD/MMC driver yet, but there are no manual steps needed to boot from a USB disk drive.
+There is no SD/MMC driver yet, but there are no manual steps needed to boot from a USB disk drive.

 Ampere eMAG and AMD Opteron systems come with a UEFI firmware in ROM and can boot off SATA or USB devices without board specific boot files on the system disk.